 Nonetheless, their spirituality and profound insight are usually tempered by a degree rationality.
 This fortuitous coupling produces great creativity, which may find an outlet in the service of an ideology.
 On the other hand, the restless and original Aquarian temperament may lend itself to many other interests, including science and technology.

 Like Geminis, Aquarians are concerned with information and communication of all sorts.
-But while the Twins ‘ favored form of expression is words, Aquarians love pictures -art, television, film.
+But while the Twins ‘ favoured form of expression is words, Aquarians love pictures -art, television, film.

 In their need to connect with the group, Aquarians always strive for speed and immediacy.
 The two wavy lines of their glyph symbolize not only water, but fast-flowing currents of energy- or perhaps, in the case of Aquarian inventor Thomas Edison, electricity.
 It was Edison who invented motion pictures, the medium in which Aquarian directors D.W. griffin and Sergi Eisenstein did their trailblazing work.